Edrasen/DSD_PRACTICES/README.md

     --->    JED file contains program which will be loaded on the SPLD device.

-    --->    PIN file contains pin distributon information, which also you'll find on the RPT file.
+    --->    PIN file contains pin distribution, which also you'll find on the RPT file.

  EARM.